 5.5 Breakdown Voltage

-When tested at room temperature, at least four of the five specimens tested shall not break down at a voltage less than or equal to that of given Table 9 and fifth shall not break down at less than 50% of the valued specified.
+When tested at room temperature, at least four of the five specimens tested shall not break down at a voltage less than or equal to that of given Table 9 and fifth shall not break down at less than 50 percent of the valued specified.
 The test shall be carried out as per IS 13778 (Part 5)/IEC 60851-5.

 Table 9